Joseph Cirincione

 Joseph Cirincione (/ˌsɪrɪnsiˈoʊni/, SIR-in-see-OWN-ee (born November 13, 1949) is a national security analyst and author.
 He served as the president of the Ploughshares Fund, a public grant-making foundation focused on nuclear nonproliferation and conflict resolution.

+He has one son, Peter Cirincione, who teaches government classes at Montgomery Blair High School in Silver Spring, Maryland.

 Career

 Cirincione was appointed president of Ploughshares Fund on March 5, 2008.
 He retired from the position on July 1, 2020.
 He joined the Quincy Institute for Responsible Statecraft as a non-resident fellow in September 2020, and is an adjunct faculty member at the Georgetown University School of Foreign Service.
 He resigned from the Quincy Institute in August 2022 in protest of its dovish response to the 2022 Russian invasion of Ukraine, which he described as "a completely unjustified, unprovoked invasion of a sovereign state".